lulu-berlin/eHealthSystemsAfrica-test/README.md

 The function ``scheduleMeetings(meetings)`` accepts an array of timestamps (each one is an array of two elements: beginning time and end time of a meeting).
-It returns an array of rooms; each room is an array of meeting in that room; each meetin is an array of a beginning time and an end time.
+It returns an array of rooms; each room is an array of meeting in that room; each meeting is an array of a beginning time and an end time.